dfoerderreuther/aemstarter/README.md

 ![AEM-Starter Application](doc/screenshots/howtostart5.png)

-AEM-Starter is a desktop application designed to streamline the setup and management of local AEM-SDK environments.
-It provides developers with an intuitive interface to handle all aspects of AEM development workflows.
+AEM-Starter is a desktop application that streamlines the setup and management of local AEM SDK environments.
+Its main purpose is to quickly start and manage AEM instances, as well as restore and restart them from backups.

 ## Features